Helena, Alabama

-Helena is highly regarded as a place to live and raise children; Business Week ranked the city as the 13th "Best Place to Raise Your Kids" in 2007.
-It has the eighth-lowest crime rate per population in the U.S., and the city was ranked in Money magazine's 2007 list of "Best Places to Live: Top 100" in the U.S., placing at number 91.
-The Alabama League of Municipalities awarded Helena the 2008 Municipal Achievement Award (population 10,001 to 20,000).

 Helena initially incorporated in 1877, but reincorporated in 1917 after errors were discovered in the initial incorporation papers.
 Its population was not recorded separately in the U.S. Census until 1920, reflecting the later date of incorporation.

 History

 Early settlers

 The area was long the territory of the historic Muscogee people, known by English colonists as the Creek Indians.
 While Scots-Irish and English traders had interaction with them, and there was some armed conflict in the early 19th century, most European-American settlers did not come to this area until 1849.
 This was after the United States had conducted Indian Removal of the Creek and other Southeastern tribes in the 1830s, to lands west of the Mississippi River.

 The first European-American settlers to Helena, which they initially named Cove, were veterans of the final campaigns of the War of 1812.
 Members of Andrew Jackson's army were attracted to the quiet, peaceful valleys and streams after the Battle of Horseshoe Bend.
 By 1856, the Cove post office opened.
 Shortly thereafter, the settlers changed the name of the town to Hillsboro.